microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

     function to generate a hash value.
 To give this hash value more meaning, it adds the prefix *storage*.

+<div style="page-break-after: always;"></div>

 ### Deploy ARM template

-> You are now ready to deploy this template.
-Next, you will deploy a
-> storage account to the PowerShellResourceGroup that you created as
-> part of the Azure AD and Service Principals lab.\
+You are now ready to deploy this template.
+Next, you will deploy a storage account to the PowerShellResourceGroup that you created as part of the Azure AD and Service Principals lab.\
-> The storage account deployment should take just about 1 minute to
+The storage account deployment should take just about 1 minute to complete.
-> complete.

 In the PowerShell terminal of VS Code, Set your working directory to **C:\\AzSuperClass\\Azure-Superpowers\\src\\Lab - ARM Templates**